INTEGRATION OF PHYSIOLOGICAL SYSTEMS - 2022/3

-Formative assessment will be provided in the form of MCQ questions given either in the lecture or on Surrey Learn as practice for summative assessment.
+Formative assessment will be provided in the form of test style questions given either in the lecture or on Surrey Learn as practice for summative assessment.
 Verbal (lecture) or written (Surrey Learn) feedback will be available for these questions.
-Formative feedback and peer feedback on scientific writing will be given as part of essay writing workshops and feedback.
+Formative feedback and peer feedback on scientific writing will be given as part of essay writing workshops and weekly tutorials.

 - Introduce the concept of whole body homeostasis and its control mechanisms

 - Provide grounding in neuronal signalling and an overview of CNS functions.